itswael/GatorCan/Sprint4.md

     tests the user service functions for implemented business logic for the functions like getUserDetails, login, updateUserDetails etc while integrated with the mocked reporsitories.
 - courseService -> Mocking userRepository, courseRepository
     tests the course service functions for implemented business logic for the functions like getCourse, getEnrolledCourse etc while integrated with the mocked reporsitories.
-###### Sprint 3 Unit Tests
 - AssignmentController -> Mocking assignmentService
     tests the controller functions like getAssignments, getAssignment etc while integrated with the mocked service.
 - SubmissionController -> Mocking submissionService
     tests the controller functions like getsubmission, getSubmittedfiles etc while integrated with the mocked service.
 - AssignmentService -> Mocking assignmentRepository, userRepository
     tests the user service functions for implemented business logic for the functions like getAssignments, getAssignment etc while integrated with the mocked reporsitories.
 - SubmissionService -> Mocking submissionRepository, userRepository
     tests the user service functions for implemented business logic for the functions like getsubmission, getSubmittedfiles etc while integrated with the mocked reporsitories.

+###### Sprint 4 Unit Tests
+- NotificationService -> Mocking SNS Client
+- RecommendationService -> Mocking Course Repository, tests the recommendation functionality to get the recommended course  based on different user course history.
+- RecommendationService Controller -> Mocking RecommendationService, tests the recommendation functionality to get the recommended course based on different user course history.
+- SummarizationService -> Mocking NLP summarization logic, to generate the summary of the text content passed in the body parameter with one third length of the original content.

 ##### **Functional Tests:**
 - Fetch assignments